fossasia/badgemagic-firmware/README.md

 If the badge has successfully entered ISP mode, a single pixel roughly in the middle of the display will be lit.
 The badge will stay in ISP mode for approximately ten seconds before rebooting into normal mode.

-You can also check `dmesg` if the chip has entered the ISP mode with idVendor=4348 and idProduct=55e0.
+On Linux, you can also check `dmesg` if the chip has entered the ISP mode with idVendor=4348 and idProduct=55e0.

 ![c3](assets/burn-badge.svg)